List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Switchback [former Mile Post 18.7 station] was named for the railroad switchback on the original, 1898-1901 alignment across Switchback Gulch (see, Skagway River Branches, above).
-The original alignment also included the first Bridge 18-A on the lower switchback leg, and Bridge 18-B crossing the Gulch on the upper switchback leg, both bridges close to the switchback switch.
+The original alignment also included the first Bridge 18-A on the lower switchback leg, and Bridge 18-B crossing the Gulch on the upper switchback leg, both bridges being close to the switchback switch.
 From 1901 to 1969, the second Bridge 18-A ("Steel Bridge") crossed Switchback Gulch at Mile Post 18.3 and bypassed both legs and bridges of the original switchback.
 Since 1969, most of the south leg of the original switchback, plus the third Bridge 18-A across Switchback Gulch (at Mile Post 18.6), plus a tunnel have, in turn, bypassed the second Bridge 18-A.

-Tagish [Car #248] was derived from the Tagish phrase taa-gish, which means breakup of ice.
+Tagish [Car #248] is the English adaptation of the Tagish phrase taa-gish, which means breakup of ice.
 This name refers to the sound that the Tagish River ice makes during spring breakup.
 The Tagish Indians adopted this name to identify themselves because, prior to 1898, they spent their winters along the Tagish River.
 The Tagish name for present-day Tagish Lake was Taku because the lake provided access to the Taku Tlingit people.
 Conversely, the Tlingit (and consequently English) name for present-day Tagish Lake is Tagish because the lake provided access to the Tagish people.
 Tagish Lake extends between Klondike Highway kilometers 78 and 95.